 However, without the medical model there cannot be a social model: in order for us to recognise that there is a problem surrounding equality and inclusion, we must recognise the impairment.

-Back to the original question
+Back to the debate

 Do we use the term disabled person, or do we stick to a more traditional, perhaps outdated term; person with a disability?
 For those people who still might think that it is just a phrase in a context, try this: